jito-foundation/ncn-portal/README.md

 ## Prerequisites

-You need an Claude account.
+- You need an Claude account.
+- Solna Wallet installed.

 ## Deployment